Skip navigation

 2. Log in to the Duo Admin Panel and navigate to ApplicationsProtect an Application.

 3. Locate the entry for OpenVPN Access Server in the applications list.
 Click Protect to the far-right to configure the application and get your integration key, secret key, and API hostname.
 You'll need this information to complete your setup.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.

 4. Download the latest duo_openvpn_as release package as a zip file from GitHub and uncompress the package on your OpenVPN AS server.